flowcean/flowcean/docs/index.md

 ## What is Flowcean?

-Flowcean is engineered to simplify and accelerate the process of creating, deploying, and managing models for cyber-physical systems.
+Flowcean is designed to simplify and accelerate the process of creating, deploying, and managing models for cyber-physical systems.
 Here’s what Flowcean can do:

 - **Automatic Model Generation**: Flowcean automates the creation of models tailored to cyber-physical systems, allowing you to focus on refining performance rather than starting from scratch.